Meaning of Incoterms in global trade

 Delivered At Place – DAP

-Delivery At Place or DAP is the incoterm for delivery to a certain place.
+Delivery At Place or DAP is the incoterm for delivery to a particular place.
 This incoterm was renamed in 2020; the former term was delivered at terminal or DAT.

 The DAP terms can be used for any form of transportation.
 The seller is responsible for arranging the cargo and the delivery of the goods.
 Usually, this includes the ocean or air freight and the port destination charges.

 The risk will transfer from the seller to the buyer when the cargo arrives at the destination.
-A place can literally be any place such as a terminal, a quay, container yard, warehouse, or a transportation hub.
+A place can literally be any place, such as a terminal, a quay, a container yard, a warehouse, or a transportation hub.

 Delivered At Place Unloaded – DPU